crashoverride777/swifty-ads/README.md

 - Step 3: When you submit your app on iTunes Connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.

+# Set the DEBUG flag?

-NOTE: - Dont forget to setup the "-D DEBUG" custom flag or the helper will not work correctly with adMob.
+Dont forget to setup the "-D DEBUG" custom flag or the helper will not work as it will not fetch the correct AdUnitIDs.

 # Final Info